nirvik-alpha/nirvik-alpha/README.md

-## Md Sadid Rafan - Software Engineer
+## Sadid Rafan - Software Engineer
-I am Sadid from Bangladesh and I am a Software Engineer and coding instructor by profession.
+I am Sadid Rafan from Bangladesh and I am a Competitive Programmer and want to be a Software Engineer.

 ## Github Stats